ealpha072/Shopping-cart/README.md

   * Application logic
   * Bootstrap Modals

-Next similar application will create elements in raw form instead of using document.createElement() every time.
+In the next similar application, i will create elements in raw form instead of using document.createElement() every time.